Blog

 Competitive advantage

-While AI analytics can show you key metrics in seconds and make anyone a data scientist, it’s not all sunshine and roses.
-Let’s look at some of the risks involved.
+While AI analytics can show you key metrics in seconds and make anyone a data scientist, there are a few important downsides to keep in mind.

-This means that even the best AI analytics tools require a level of oversight and a healthy dose of skepticism.
+In short, even the best AI analytics tools require a level of oversight and a healthy dose of skepticism.
+However, techniques like deep learning and neural networks are largely improving accuracy.
+Most likely, AI models will only keep improving in accuracy over time.

 AI analytics use cases